squirrel-prover/squirrel-prover/documentation/sphinx/source/tutorial.rst

 true for all possible traces of the protocol, and for all possible values of the variable given this trace.

-For instance, a timestamp variable `t` allows to talk about a given point inside a trace. `t` will intuitively have to take the value of some concrete action, e.g., `T(i)` or `R(j)` in our example.
+For instance, a timestamp variable `t` allows talking about a given point inside a trace. `t` will intuitively have to take the value of some concrete action, e.g., `T(i)` or `R(j)` in our example.